-This bill amends Section 13 of P.L.1980, c.105 (C.54:32B-8.1) to exempt sales of certain medical supplies, specifically adhesives, bandages, dressings, gauze, and swabs, from the sales and use tax.
+This bill amends Section 13 of P.L.1980, c.105 to exempt sales of certain medical supplies, specifically adhesives, bandages, dressings, gauze, and swabs, from the sales and use tax.
 The new legal language specifies that these items are exempt as long as they are disposable and not designed for repeated use.
-This change aims to simplify the tax status of these commonly used medical supplies, which previously could only qualify for exemption if they met the criteria of over-the-counter drugs, requiring a label with a Drug Facts panel or a list of active ingredients.
+This change aims to simplify the tax status of these commonly used medical supplies, which may not always meet the criteria of over-the-counter drugs that require specific labeling to qualify for tax exemption.

 Statutes affected: